Rayleigh–Bénard convection: Convection features

 Simulation of Rayleigh–Bénard convection in 3D.

 The rotation of the cells is stable and will alternate from clock-wise to counter-clockwise horizontally; this is an example of spontaneous symmetry breaking.
 Bénard cells are metastable.
 This means that a small perturbation will not be able to change the rotation of the cells, but a larger one could affect the rotation; they exhibit a form of hysteresis.

 Moreover, the deterministic law at the microscopic level produces a non-deterministic arrangement of the cells: if the experiment is repeated, a particular position in the experiment will be in a clockwise cell in some cases, and a counter-clockwise cell in others.
-Microscopic perturbations of the initial conditions are enough to produce a non-deterministic macroscopic effect.
-That is, in principle, there is no way to calculate the macroscopic effect of a microscopic perturbation.
-This inability to predict long-range conditions and sensitivity to initial-conditions are characteristics of chaotic or complex systems (i.e., the butterfly effect).
+Microscopic perturbations of the initial conditions are enough to produce an essentially non-deterministic macroscopic effect.
+That is, in practice, there is no way to calculate the macroscopic effect of a microscopic perturbation.
+This inability to predict long-range conditions and sensitivity to initial conditions are characteristics of chaotic or complex systems (i.e., the butterfly effect).